snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_shipments.md

     `https://api.sorted.com/pro/shipments/allocate/{reference}/quote/{quote_reference}` - Allocates a single shipment with the carrier service referenced in a specific pre-existing quote. -->

 The action PRO takes once the allocation request is received depends on the type of endpoint you used.
-If you used an endpoint that allocated individual shipments, then PRO allocates the shipment immediately and returns an Allocation Summary listing details of the allocation, such as prices, dates and tracking information.
+If you used an endpoint that allocates individual shipments, then PRO allocates the shipment immediately and returns an Allocation Summary listing details of the allocation, such as prices, dates and tracking information.
 However, if you used an endpoint that can allocate multiple shipments at once, then PRO queues the shipments for allocation at a later time in order to maintain performance.
 When PRO queues shipments, it returns an Allocate Shipments Result confirming the shipments that were queued.

 When a shipment is allocated to a carrier service, its status changes to _allocated_, enabling you to retrieve its package labels and (where applicable) customs documentation.